Skip Navigation

 To: All Interested Agencies, Groups, and Individuals

 This is to give notice that Escambia County (Responsible Entity under 24 CFR Part 58) has determined that the following proposed action under the Florida Commerce Community Development Block Grant Disaster Recovery program (HS 019) that a portion of the project is located within the FFRMS floodplain and wetland.
-Escambia County will be identifying and evaluating practicable alternatives to locating the action in the floodplain and the potential impacts on the floodplain and wetland from the proposed action, as required by Executive Order 11988 in accordance with HUD regulations at 24 CFR 55.20 Subpart C Procedures for Making Determinations on Floodplain Management and Protection of Wetlands.
+Escambia County will be identifying and evaluating practicable alternatives to locating the action in the floodplain and the potential impacts on the floodplain and wetland from the proposed action, as required by Executive Order 11988 in accordance with HUD regulations at 24 CFR 55.20 Subpart C Procedures for Making Determinations on Floodplain Management and Protection of Wetlands and Executive Order 11990.
 The extent of the FFRMS floodplain was determined using the 0.2 percent flood approach, using FIRM panel 12033C00851, effective date 8/19/2025.

-The purpose of the project is to repair and fortify the bridge structure against additional deterioration in order to increase their resilience to future disasters.
-The proposed construction on Jefferson Avenue is located just north of Freedom Road (Lat 30°58'20.35"N; Long 87°15'1.92"W) and includes slope stabilization with rip rap, flowable fill, grassing, etc. as required to harden the existing structure and mitigate against future damage.
+Project Area #1 - Jefferson Avenue: The first project area is on Jefferson Avenue is located just north of Freedom Road (Lat 30°58'20.35"N; Long 87°15'1.92"W) and includes slope stabilization with rip rap, flowable fill, grassing, etc. as required to harden the existing structure and mitigate against future damage.
 Activities include the placement of a floating turbidity barrier for erosion/sedimentation control, cleaning and clearing of loose debris, placement of water diversion measures and/or de-watering pump, placement of filter fabric, bedding stone and rubble riprap, and the placement of flowable fill in eroded areas under and between the two existing culverts to fill and void areas in and around the pipe culverts.
-Approximately 85 linear feet of this construction will take place in Flood Zone X (Shaded) (0.2% Annual Chance Flood Hazard Area) and within a Freshwater Forested/Shrub Wetland (PF01C) as per the U.S. Fish and Wildlife Service (USFWS) National Wetland Inventory (NWI) mapper.
+A portion of the construction will take place in Flood Zone X (Shaded) (0.2% Annual Chance Flood Hazard Area) and within a Freshwater Forested/Shrub Wetland (PF01C) as per the U.S. Fish and Wildlife Service (USFWS) National Wetland Inventory (NWI) mapper.
+The project will result in 0.005 acres/269 SF/30 CY of permanent wetland and surface water impact and 0.027 acres/1,161 SF of temporary impact.

 There are three primary purposes for this notice.
 First, people who may be affected by activities in the floodplain and wetland and those who have an interest in the protection of the natural environment should be given an opportunity to express their concerns and provide information about these areas.
 Commenters are encouraged to offer alternative sites outside of the floodplain and wetland and alternative methods to serve the same project purpose, and methods to minimize and mitigate impacts.
 Second, an adequate public notice program can be an important public educational tool.
 The dissemination of information and request for public comment about the floodplain and wetland can facilitate and enhance Federal efforts to reduce the risks and impacts associated with the occupancy and modification of these special areas.
 Third, as a matter of fairness, when the Federal government determines it will participate in actions taking place in the floodplain and/or wetland, it must inform those who may be put at greater or continued risk.

-Wesley J. Moreno, County Administrator
+Wesley J. Moreno

 The mission of Escambia County government is to provide efficient, responsive services that enhance our quality of life, meet common needs and promote a safe and healthy community.

 Under Florida law, IP addresses and both the content of emails and email addresses are public records.
-If you do not want your IP address and the content of your email or your email address released in response to a public records request, do not send electronic mail to this entity.
+If you do not want your IP address, the content of your email, or your email address released in response to a public records request, do not send electronic mail to this entity.
 Instead, contact this office by phone or in person.

-All content © 2023 Escambia County, FL and its representatives.
+All content © 2026 Escambia County, FL and its representatives.
 All rights reserved.